bertkdowns/pyomo-replace/paper/paper.md

 # Abstract

-Chemical process models and Chemical Digital Twins frequently rely on equation-oriented models to encode the behaviour of a factory.
+Process models and Process Digital Twins frequently rely on equation-oriented models to encode the behaviour of a factory.
 As equation-oriented models grow in complexity, reasoning about their structure becomes harder.
-This paper proposes an alternative workflow to build equation-oriented models, inspired by traditional control systems.
+This paper proposes an alternative workflow to using degrees of freedom analysis to build equation-oriented models, inspired by control systems.
-A set of properties for each unit operation is chosen as the set required to fully specify the state.
+A set of properties for each unit operation is chosen to fully specify the state; this is the set of properties you design or control.
 These can then be replaced by other variables as required for a specific case.
 This approach is demonstrated in the  equation-oriented modelling tool Pyomo.
-Benefits in model interpretability, maintentance, initialisation, and scaling methods are discussed.
-Various case studies demonstrate how processes can be modelled in this manner, and how these techniques may prove advantageous in a graphical user interface for chemical process design.
+Benefits in model interpretability, maintentance, initialisation, and application are discussed.
+Various case studies demonstrate how processes can be modelled in this manner, and how these techniques may prove advantageous in a graphical user interface for process design.
-These methods may be adopted by the modelling community to make it easier to build and maintain large equation-oriented models.
+These methods may be adopted by the process modelling community to make it easier to build and maintain large equation-oriented models.

 \newpage